Magnetic field: Magnets

-Specifying the force between two small magnets is quite complicated because it depends on the strength and orientation of both magnets and their distance and direction relative to each other.
+Specifying the force between magnets is quite complicated because it depends on the strength and orientation of both magnets and their distance and direction relative to each other.
 The force is particularly sensitive to rotations of the magnets due to magnetic torque.
 The force on each magnet depends on its magnetic moment and the magnetic field of the other.
+For short distances (small r) the forces can be quite strong but it decreases quite rapidly (1/r^{4}) for large distances.